-For patients who chose to have blepharoplasty on both their upper and lower eyelids, Dr. Craig will typically work on the upper lids first.
+For patients who chose to have blepharoplasty on both their upper and lower eyelids, our doctors will typically work on the upper lids first.
 Using techniques which require precision and expertise, they make an incision in the crease of the eyelid so they can remove the excess skin and muscle.
 If your eyelids are drooping too closely to your pupils, they will include a procedure that adds more support to your eyebrow muscles.

 Recovering from Surgery

 A typical blepharoplasty procedure usually lasts only a few hours.
 Immediately following surgery, you will be closely monitored in a recovery room and, assuming you don’t encounter any complications, you will get to go home later in the day with the assistance of a driver.
 After returning home from surgery, you will need approximately 5-7 days to heal during which you may experience some discomfort and pain.
 Some Houston blepharoplasty patients have temporary problems such as double vision, swelling, bruising, irritation, and tearing eyes.